 Example 2: Typeform

-Typeform has innovatively used custom icons through its knowledge base to symbolise particular categories of content.
-This small touch brings the categories to life and are easier for users to visualise.
+As we highlighted before, Typeform has innovatively used custom icons through its knowledge base to symbolise particular categories of content.
+This small touch brings the categories to life and makes it easier for users to visualise them.

 Typeform’s product is all about great visual design.
 Users are more motivated to fill out forms if they are beautiful and thoughtfully designed.

 One of the most frustrating things about filling in forms is the restrictive and fiddly interface, especially since much necessary information is usually repetitive.
 With software like Typeform, users know there’s no excuse not to give their customers an experience.

 A knowledge base is sometimes the first – and only – contact a customer has with your company when they need help.
 Either they’re trying to find out more about your product before they purchase a subscription, or they’re already stuck on a feature and your knowledge base is standing in for your customer support team.

 This experience needs to be as seamless and as fluid as possible.
 Most importantly – it needs to answer your customers’ questions and solve their problems.

 Implement a knowledge base system today and reduce your customer support cost by 67%Signup now

 Create exceptional content to solve user problems.
 You must evaluate the effectiveness of your content to be able to create a truly outstanding knowledge base solution.
 In addition, features like feedback forms can help you gather the necessary data.

 At the same time, don’t neglect the other features of your company knowledge base that come together to show you really care about your customers.
 Modern design and multimedia can help create knowledge base an unforgettable experience.

 Weave together UX, navigation, IA, and widgets for an experience your customers will keep coming back for.